nilearn/nilearn/doc/connectivity/connectome_extraction.rst

-Functional connectivity can be obtained by estimating a covariance (or correlation) matrix for signals from different brain regions decomposed, for example on resting-state or movie-watching datasets.
+Functional connectivity can be obtained by estimating a covariance (or correlation) matrix for signals from different brain regions decomposed, for example on resting-state or naturalistic-stimuli datasets.
 The same information can be represented as a weighted graph, vertices being brain regions, weights on edges being covariances (gaussian graphical model).
 However, coefficients in a covariance matrix